dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 });
 ```

-and in the dunction for the post route for `process_form` add to the top
+and in the function for the post route for `process_form` add to the top
 ```Javascript
 let model = products[0]['model'];
 let model_price = products[0]['price'];